 This lemon pound cake makes a spectacularly easy homemade pound cake with glaze from pantry ingredients.
 Adding yogurt in place of sour cream ensures the tender-crumbed cake remains moist.
 Baking it in a Bundt pan ensures its appearance is as stunning as its taste.

-This easy lemon pound cake recipe looks and tastes like it took a lot more time and effort than it actually does.
+This easy lemon pound cake looks and tastes like it took a lot more time and effort than it actually does.
 Relying on yogurt in place of sour cream ensures the tender-crumbed cake is moist.
 Using a Bundt pan ensures the appearance is stunning.
 So when life hands you lemons, make this lemon pound cake.
 Guaranteed to give you a far more favorable outlook on everything.
-This recipe has been updated.
 Originally published January 3, 2016.–Renee Schettler Rossi

 Special Equipment: 12-cup Bundt pan